-- Descended Creator: Co-founder Peter Keefe provides the narration for the studio's first TV series World Events.
+- Descended Creator: Co-founder Peter Keefe was the narrator for the studio's first TV series World Events.

-- Lost Episode: WEP's first TV series World Events no longer seems to exist in any format and trying to find information on the show will lead to dead-ends on the web.
+- Lost Episode: World Events appears to have been lost to time as trying to find any info on it beyond its synopsis will lead to dead-ends on the web.

 - Pop Culture Urban Legends: In his obituary, it's claimed that Peter Keefe had served as a voice actor for Voltron.
 But since the article doesn't go into details regarding any specific roles or even the possible use of an alias, most fans tend to dismiss it.